wtesler/ComfyUI-EnvVariable/README.md

 There are no additional requirements to install.

+2. Search and download "ComfyUI-EnvVariable" from Custom Nodes Manager.

 ## Environment Variable Setup

 Set the variable either in System Environment Variables or in your ComfyUI launch script (`set MY_KEY=...`).